ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

     * For fixed_size tasks, the request specifies the batch ID.

   The indicated query type MUST match the task's query type.
-Otherwise, the Helper MUST abort with "queryMismatch".
+Otherwise, the Helper MUST abort with "unrecognizedMessage".

 * `agg_param`: The opaque aggregation parameter for the VDAF being executed.
   This value MUST match the AggregationJobInitReq message for each aggregation